Faculty and Staff

 He has trained and worked with hundreds of public officials, regulators, lawyers, and judges throughout the world on corporate governance, anti-corruption, private sector regulation, international law, and rule of law development.

-He regularly writes and speaks on international law, global governance, regulation, and international development.
+He regularly writes and speaks on topics including sustainability, international law, global governance, regulation, and international development.